AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 If [!DNL Identity Stitching] is required, then you must create and pass an additional dataset in the incoming payload.
 When creating an identity dataset, you must ensure that the following requirements are met:

 * The identity dataset must have its associated schema as the [!DNL Profile] dataset.
 A mismatch of schemas may lead to inconsistent system behavior;
 * However, you must ensure that the identity dataset is different from the [!DNL Profile] dataset.
-If the datasets are the same, then data will be treated as "overwrite" and not as upsert;
+If the datasets are the same, then data will be treated as overwrite and not as upsert;
 * While the initial dataset must be enabled for [!DNL Profile], the identity dataset **should not** be enabled for [!DNL Profile].
 Otherwise, data will also be treated as overwrite, instead of upsert.

 #### Required fields in the schemas associated with the identity dataset